MastooraTurkmen/react-form-project/README.md

 https://the-world-most-annoying-form.netlify.app/

-> This project is The World's Most Annoying Form, whatever you type or write this will come just its own name, lasname, and email.
+> This project is The World's Most Annoying Form, whatever you type or write this will come just its own name, last name, and email.

 ![form image](./images/image.png)